xavivives/What-to-eat/readme.md

 With this post I want to provide a macro prespective of food.
 Give fundamental arguments, distilled information and  provide resources that can be use as an overall guidance to take better decisions.

-**I have no expertise in any of the related areas I'm about to touch.
+**I have no expertise on any of the related areas I'm about to touch.
 Don't trust me.
 Common sense and the internet are your best friends.** This blog post is just an starting point.

 #What to eat